ayeletperes/rabhit/vignettes/RAbHIT-vignette.md

 haplotype inference using *V* genes as anchors requires a much greater sequencing depth than haplotype inference using J6 gene as an anchor.

-The RAbHIT package offeres a solution to overcome the low number of sequences that connect a given *V-D* allele pair.
+The RAbHIT package offers a solution to overcome the low number of sequences that connect a given *V-D* allele pair.
 The package function applies an aggregation approach, in which information from several *V* heterozygous genes can be combined to infer *D* gene deletions.